trancong12102/forter-expo/README.md

 project(':react-native-forter').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-forter/android')
 ```

-Add this to `android/app/build.gradle` to add Forter's private Maven repository:
+Add Forter's private Maven repository to your `android/app/build.gradle` or `settings.gradle` if you are using central declaration of repositories:
 ``` gradle
 repositories {
   maven {